bitmark-inc/feral-file-docs/learning/about.md

+---
+title: "What is Feral File?"
+description: "Learn why talented artists and major institutions including MoMA and the Buffalo AKG Art Museum work with Feral File."
+---

 # Feral File is redefining how digital art is experienced.

 Through thoughtful curation, purpose-built technology, and a commitment to accessibility, Feral File creates a seamless bridge between artists and audiences—making digital art a personal, meaningful, and enduring part of everyday life.